-Kirk likes to present artists from this side of the Hudson: If New York City is the jazz capital of the world, New Jersey's Essex County is home to scores of jazz musicians.
-(My resident jazz guitarist husband and I routinely run into his fellow players at the grocery, post office, farmer's market, buying pet food or just out for a walk.)
+Kirk likes to present artists from this side of the Hudson: If New York City is the jazz capital of the world, New Jersey's Essex County is home to scores of jazz musicians. ( at the grocery, post office, farmer's market, buying pet food or just out for a walk.)

 To that New Jersey end, the program begins with famed Newark native daughter organist Rhoda Scott, back home after years living and performing in Europe, and includes Maplewood's Marcus Printup and his group on Oct.
 29.

 Scott, here to study at Rutgers-Newark famed Jazz Institute, will look at the many personalities of the organ, from gospel, rock, jazz and — perfect timing for post season baseball — the ball park and the skating rink.

 Note to grown up Rhoda Scott fans: There will be many opportunities to hear Rhoda later this fall with a live broadcast over WBGO on November 4, an organ jam at the home of the organ jam — Newark Symphony Hall on Nov.
 5 and a program of sacred music at Bethany Baptist Church on Nov.
 6.

 As to trumpeter Printup, he will be at the Newark Museum on Saturday, Oct.
 29 with "Jazz Is Feeling."
 The trumpet, along with guitar, is one of jazz's most expressive instruments; it's close to the human voice in timbre and emotive potential — think about how Louis Armstrong's singing and trumpet playing are really the same voice, calling and responding.

 Printup will be asking kids to call out emotions and the musicians will respond instrumentally.